Eggs Benedict Recipe For Two

 Step 2: Make Hollandaise Sauce

-Remove from heat and stir in lemon juice and cayenne pepper.
-Taste and adjust seasonings if needed.
+Remove from heat, then stir in lemon juice and cayenne pepper.
+Taste and adjust seasoning if needed.

 Step 3: Assemble Eggs Benedict